conan-io/conan-io.github.io/_posts/2019-02-22-Extending-conan-with-hooks.markdown

 that could compromise the binary compatibility interfering with the package ID generation model.
 Package reproducibility might be also a concern at some point, but it is up to the user to track the hooks in the Conan configuration.

-We have also thought about improvements for Hooks that might come in the future following the adoption.
-For example:
+We have also thought about improvements for Hooks that might come in the future following its adoption by the community, such as:

 - Dedicated commands for managing hooks: Installation, activation, update, list...
 - A versioning system of hooks and compatibility with versions of Conan client.